Best Mattress Size for Couples

 - Is Cal King wider or longer than King?

-- Cal King is 4″ longer and 4″ narrower than a standard king, ideal for tall sleepers in narrower rooms.
+- Cal King is 4″ longer but 4″ narrower, making it ideal for taller sleepers with narrower bedrooms.

 - Should I consider a split king?